chaitjo/music-library-ocd-fixer/README.md

 **Inspiration- <a href="http://www.urbandictionary.com/define.php?term=iOCD">iOCD</a>**

 # Usage
-You must first install the eyeD3 and BeautifulSoup module using the following commands in a terminal:
+You must first install the eyeD3 and BeautifulSoup modules using the following commands in a terminal:
 ```
 pip install eyed3
 pip install beautifulsoup4